pypa/setuptools/docs/deprecated/python_eggs.rst

 searches for available eggs, ``.egg-link`` files are opened and the actual egg file/directory name is read from them.

+Note: Due to `pypa/setuptools#4167
+<https://github.com/pypa/setuptools/issues/4167>`_, the name in the egg-link
+filename does not match the filename components used in similar files, but instead presents with dash separators instead of underscore separators.
+For compatibility with pip prior to version 24.0, these dash separators are retained.
+In a future release, pip 24 or later will be required and the underscore separators will be used.

 Each ``.egg-link`` file should contain a single file or directory name, with no newlines.
 This filename should be the base location of one or more eggs.
 That is, the name must either end in ``.egg``, or else it